 How you find a realtor

-You can potentially save thousands in realtor fees by using an agent-matching service like Clever Real Estate to find a realtor.
-Clever has pre-negotiated a 1.5% listing agent fee with agents in its network, much lower than the typical listing agent commission rate of 2.77%.
+You can potentially save thousands in realtor fees by using an agent matching service to find a realtor that has pre-negotiated a listing agent fee that’s much lower than the typical listing agent commission rate of 2.96%.

 Your negotiated contract